Thursday, December 28, 2023

 126 North Citrus in March, 2023.
 Photo ©J Scott Shannon.

-The new blade sign is a nice tribute, but there's nothing historically correct about the date.
+The new blade sign is a nice tribute, but there's nothing historically correct about the date, or the original name of the building (Buller).

 Photo ©J Scott Shannon.